t3hmun/t3hmun.github.io-old/posts/2017-01-24_Fragment Life Cycle in a ViewPager.md

 When the app starts the ViewPager will ask the adapter for up to three pages, the current next and previous pages.
 This is required so that the both views can be seen when swiping between 2 views.

-The first major source of confusion is the `FragmentPageAdapter.getItem()` method.
+The first major source of confusion is the `FragmentPagerAdapter.getItem()` method.

 * Every time the ViewPager asks for a view the adapter first asks the FragmentManager.
 * The FragmentAdapter only calls `getItem()` if the fragment is not found in the FragmentManager.